octo-technology/OpenTezos/docs/baker/cli-baker.md

 authors: Maxime Sallerin
 ---

-In this chapter we will see the CLI command lines for registering as a delegate and then we will see how to exercise your rights as a baker, endorser and accuser.
+In this chapter, we will see the CLI command lines for registering as a delegate and, then we will see how to exercise your rights as a baker, endorser and, accuser.

 To learn more about how baking works, take a look at the [Baking](/baking) module.